-Only two BPH surgical techniques were universally available across all 13 programs, OSP and monopolar transurethral resection of the prostate (TURP).
-Greenlight photovaporization, bipolar TURP, holmium laser enucleation of the prostate (HoLEP), and robot-assisted simple prostatectomy (RASP) are performed in 76.9% (10/13), 69.2% (9/13), 23,1% (3/13) and 23.1% (3/13) of academic centers, respectively.
-(Table 1 and Figure 1).
+Only two BPH surgical techniques were universally available across all 13 programs, OSP and monopolar transure-thral resection of the prostate (TURP).
+Greenlight photovaporization, bipolar TURP, holmium laser enucleation of the prostate (HoLEP), and robot-assisted simple prostatectomy (RASP) are performed in 76.9% (10/13), 69.2% (9/13), 23,1% (3/13), and 23.1% (3/13) of academic centers, respectively (Fig. 1, Table 1).

-Regarding the number of OSP, Dalhousie University, University of British Columbia, and University of Toronto have the highest annual number of OSP, while McGill University performs 0/year, as this institution has adopted HOLEP technology for the treatment of large prostates instead of OSP, and has been doing so for the past 10 years.
-The average number of annual OSP volume in Canadian academic institutions is 4.7 cases per year.
-(Figure 2).
+Regarding the number of OSP, Dalhousie University, University of British Columbia, and University of Toronto have the highest annual number of OSP, while McGill University performs 0/year, as this institution has adopted HoLEP technology for the treatment of large prostates instead of OSP, and has been doing so for the past 10 years.
+The average number of annual OSP volume in Canadian academic institutions is 4.7 cases per year (Fig. 2).

-With regards to surgical planning for BPH patients, only 38.5% (5) of the academic centers systematically perform TRUS volume imaging prior to decision making and proceeding for surgical BPH management (Figure 3).
+With regards to surgical planning for BPH patients, only 38.5% (5) of the academic centers systematically perform TRUS volume imaging prior to decision-making and proceeding to surgical BPH management (Fig. 3).